oleksii-kudria/Harvester-Prime/README.md

 The script reads configuration, processes the raw logs and stores the normalized output.

-By default the command clears existing CSVs in `data/interim` (the same effect as running `python scripts/process.py clean`) and, after processing, automatically invokes `scripts/generate_report1.py` to rebuild `data/result/report1.csv`.
+By default the command clears existing CSVs in `data/interim` (the same effect as running `python scripts/process.py clean`), removes generated files in `data/result` except the `*.example.csv` templates and, after processing, automatically invokes `scripts/generate_report1.py` to rebuild `data/result/report1.csv`.

 See `src/app/collectors/files.py` for implementation details.